Niklus/react-notes/readme.md

 - JSX is not part of your browser.
 You need a tool to transform it to valid JavaScript.
 - JSX requires React to be in scope.
 - Attributes in JSX get passed as the 2nd argument of React.createElement(...)
-- <div className="active"></div> is how you would give the class active to this element.
+- className="active" is how you would give the class active to an element.
 - You need quotes around attribute values that are strings.
 - A JSX element is an object
 - you can treat a JSX element like an object